JacquesBonet/FileShareIntentExample/README.md

 # FileShareIntentExample
-react-native project to get intent from shared document or file
+react-native sample project to get intent from shared document or file

-Use a forked react-native-file-share-intent permitting to get content uri path and working when app is in backgound
+Use react-native-file-share-intent library.